qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 To suspend rendering, click the |checkbox| :guilabel:`Render` checkbox in the lower right corner of the status bar.
-When the |checkbox| :guilabel:`Render` checkbox is not checked, |qg| does not redraw the canvas in response to any of the events described in section :ref:`redraw_events`.
+When the |checkbox| :guilabel:`Render` checkbox is not checked, QGIS does not redraw the canvas in response to any of the events described in section :ref:`redraw_events`.
 Examples of when you might want to suspend rendering include: